Kukulkano/dataVaccinator/docs/searchPlugin.md

 Another alternative is SSE (Searchable Symmetric Encryption).
-This concept was target for several dissertations and scientific research and mainly focusses on searching in whole documents (fullo text search) and also represents cases for multi-user environments.
-So the results of the research was not applicable for the DataVaccinator.
+This concept was target for several dissertations and scientific research and mainly focusses on searching in whole documents (full-text search) and also represents cases for multi-user environments.
+So these concepts were not applicable for the DataVaccinator.

 The new DataVaccinator SearchHash algorithm offers a limited search by using the local app-id (key) together with hashing functions.
 Sadly,